26medias/node-ner/README.md

 *Note: Don't forget to have your JRE up to date, and JAVA in your PATH.*

-You can make sure everything is set by opening a console, cd into the stanford-nre's directory then execute:
+You can make sure everything is set by opening a console, cd into the stanford-ner's directory then execute:
 	java -mx1500m -cp stanford-ner.jar edu.stanford.nlp.ie.crf.CRFClassifier -loadClassifier classifiers\english.all.3class.distsim.crf.ser.gz -textFile path-to-a-text-file.txt

 ### NPM Package ###